 Black girls don’t have eating disorders, at least not in my family.
 We may eat too much or feel insecure about our weight, but its not really that big of a problem, certainly not an illness.
 No one ever said those words to me but somehow they were an unspoken part of my narrative, so much so that when I started binging and purging as a preteen I didn’t think anything of it.
 I was a chubby black girl in a family full of appropriately curvy women and according to my mom ” I was beautiful no matter how much I weighed”

 Bulimia just about destroyed my life in every way.
 I dropped out of high school because I was always “sick” and couldn’t keep up with my advanced classes.
 By the time I was 17 I had my GED and resolved to make up for my failure by excelling in community college… But bulimia prevailed yet again.
 And again when I was in my early 20s and could barely keep a job.
 I lived a secret life of shame, even after I began sharing a home with my now husband, I kept my other life hidden.
-Thats what it had become, a second life where I hid food like like a junky stashing heroine and binged until I couldn’t move all so I could feel that release.
+I resorted to buying edibles online as they were the only thing that could give me some peace by quietening my anxious mind.
+When I couldn’t access them, I had a second life where I hid food like like a junky stashing heroine and binged until I couldn’t move all so I could feel that release.
 Purging was like a drug and I stayed high as a bird.
 Until one day I found myself standing on the ledge of a building with no wings preparing to leap.
 It wasn’t until I came crashing to the ground that day (because a stranger grabbed me before I could jump) that I truly knew I was sick.

 Im sharing this because when I was 12 or 16 or 22, reading the story of an actual black girl that not only had an eating disorder but fought for her life and won could have changed things for me.
 I won because I’m still alive and fighting every single day.
 I have real problems and stress and hard times but I never disappear back into the secret shame.
+Eating disorder treatment is not easy, and no one should have to go through it alone.
 I talk about it, I air it out so that it doesn’t grow like mold in the familiar darkness and and infect my entire life again.
 I’m a magical Black girl, a unicorn, an artist and entrepreneur a creative thinker and a survivor and I am in my 6th year of recovery from bulimia.

 If you can relate to any of this, please don’t give up.
+Visit a doctor who can recommend an eating disorder treatment for you.
 Please don’t let the shame convince you that this is your fault.
 This is an illness and a deadly one that thrives in the darkness.
 Air it out, let some light in… If I can do it, I know you can too.